turkic-interlingua/til-mt/paper_results/README.md

 ## Hyperparameters

 We refer the reader to Section 4.1 for exact hyperparameters for the specific set of language pairs.
-The baselines script provided assumes a "medium-resource" language pair and uses the corresponding hyperparameteres.
+The baselines script provided assumes a "medium-resource" language pair and uses the corresponding hyperparameters.

 ##